luckygith/se_project_react/README.md

 second phase:

-My goal for this iteration is to continue implementing functionality using the React features I have learned.
+My goal for this iteration is to continue implementing functionality using the React features.
 I implement the following:

 A temperature unit toggle switch using React context
 A profile page route using React Router